-Other components of equity mainly pertain to the equity reserve recognized between the consideration paid by Mitsubishi Corporation (MC) and the carrying value of the net assets of TPI I, TPI II, TPI III and CCDC II given up amounting to P104.49 million as of June 30, 2023 and December 31, 2022.
-This also includes the remeasurement loss on equity instruments at FVOCI amounting to P5.45 million as of June 30, 2023 and December 31, 2022, respectively.
+Other components of equity mainly pertain to the equity reserve recognized between the consideration paid by MC and the carrying value of the net assets of TPI I, TPI II, TPI III and Century City Development Corp II (CCDC II) given up amounting to P104.49 million as of December 31, 2020.
+In 2020, CPGI acquired the total outstanding shares held by MC in one of its subsidiaries, CCDC II.
+The difference between the acquisition price and the value of the NCI as of August 24, 2020 amounting to P782.24 million was charged against the Group's equity reserve.
+The remeasurement loss on equity instruments at FVOCI amounting to P5.45 million as of September 30, 2023 and December 31, 2022, respectively, was also charged against the Group equity reserve.